Workload Autoscaler automatically scales your workload requests up or down to ensure optimal performance and cost-effectiveness.

 Metrics collection and recommendation generation

-CAST AI needs to process metrics to generate recommendations, so you need to install a metrics server.
+CAST AI needs to process metrics to generate recommendations, so you must install a metrics server.

 Note: All generated recommendations will consider the current requests/limits.